schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 The information in this guide is extracted from a free eBook called "_Kubernetes Ingress Controller Deployment and Security with NGINX_", which can be downloaded from the [NGINX Library](https://www.nginx.com/resources/library/kubernetes-ingress-controller-deployment-security-nginx/).

-## Before You Begin
+## Before you begin

 To complete the instructions in this guide, you need the following:

 - A working knowledge of [Ingress Controllers]({{<relref "glossary.md#ingress-controller-ingress-controller">}}).
 - An [NGINX Ingress Controller installation]({{<relref "installation/installing-nic">}}) on the same host as an existing Ingress-NGINX Controller.

-There are two primary paths for migrating between the community Ingress-NGINX Controller to NGINX Ingress Controller: through the use of the NGINX Ingress Resources or the Kubernetes Ingress Resources.
+There are two primary paths for migrating between the community Ingress-NGINX Controller to NGINX Ingress Controller:

+- Using NGINX Ingress Resources
+- Using Kubernetes Ingress Resources.

-## Migration with NGINX Ingress Resources
+## Migration with NGINX Ingress resources
 This path uses Kubernetes Ingress Resources to set root permissions, then NGINX Ingress Resources for configuration using custom resource definitions (CRDs):

 * [VirtualServer and VirtualServerRoute]({{<relref "configuration/virtualserver-and-virtualserverroute-resources">}})